This company just started offering 6-week sabbaticals

 The perk, being dubbed by the company as the "ZG R&R" package, aims to give workers time to "recharge and reboot."

-"We want to create an environment where people have a life outside of work and can see themselves being here many years," said Amy Bohutinsky, Zillow (Z) 's chief operating officer.
+"We want to create an environment where people have a life outside of work and can see themselves being here many years," said Amy Bohutinsky, Zillow (Z) Group's chief operating officer.

 All full-time employees are eligible to take up to six weeks off once they hit the six-year mark.
 They can continue to take the extended leave every six years.

-Note: Correction: An earlier version of this story incorrectly stated that the sabbaticals were fully paid.
-In fact, they are majority-paid.